Tamron 20mm F2.8 Di III OSD M1:2 E-mount lens review by QuietOC

 Tokina AF 20-35 F3.5-4.5 I & II

 Tamron 35 F2.8 OSD M1:2

 "Camera-based lens unit firmware updates"

 67mm filter size

 The body is very similar to the Sony FE 50 F1.8.
-The plastic focus grip feels good.
+The plastic focus grip feels good, but it is not as nice as a rubber grip.
 The rear barrel deforms easily near the focus ring.
-The Samyangs are more solid with a more durable finish.
+The Samyangs feel more solid with a more durable finish.
 The OSD motor is quieter than the Sony, but it is still fairly audible--similar to the 18-135 SAM.

 This lens has a high amount of barrel distortion more than the 24 mm.
-The Tamron supplied Lens Compensation corrects it fine in-camera or in Capture One.
-Unfortunately Capture One mistakes this lens for the Sony E 20mm F2.8 pancake.
-The angle-of-view decreases with close focus.
+Unlike with the Sony FE 28 F2 the electronic distortion correction is not forced enabled, so it is always visible in the live-view with the older camera bodies (A7II/A7RII).
+The Tamron supplied compensation corrects it fine in-camera or in Capture One.
+Unfortunately Capture One mistakes this lens for the little APS-C Sony E 20mm F2.8 pancake.
+I reported this to Phase One.
+Like most unit-focus primes the angle-of-view decreases with close focus.